davidpallmann/hashnode-backups/cl5zf8pox05ovz7nvcc6ce6g0.md

 2. Navigate to **DynamoDB** and delete the `Weather` table.

-3. Navigate to **ECR** and delete the helloapprunnervpc container image.
+3. Navigate to **ECR** and delete the `helloapprunnervpc` container image.

 # Where to Go From Here

 App Runner is really easy to get started with.
 When you start needing to integrate to other AWS services, it's time to start learning about AWS infrastructure concepts.
 In this tutorial, you hosted a Web API in App Runner and configured access to DynamoDB.
-To achieve that, you had to create a policy granting permission to a DynamoDB table, a role for App Runner's ECS instances, a VPC connector for the App Runner service, and a VPC endpoint for DynamoDB.
+To achieve that, you had to create a policy granting permission to a DynamoDB table, a role for App Runner's EC2 instances, a VPC connector for the App Runner service, and a VPC endpoint for DynamoDB.
 You encountered subnets and security groups.

 This tutorial did not go over CDK infrastructure-as-code for VPC endpoints, something you'll want to explore for a real project.
 To go further, think about what other services you might want to integrate with your App Runner applications.
 Perhaps S3 storage, or a different database.
 Read about the services, understand their networking defaults and options, and build something.